authgear/authgear-server/docs/specs/captcha.md

 - `reauth`
 - `account_recovery`

-Captcha is supported only in the following step types:
+Risk assessment and Captcha are supported only in the following step types:

 - `identify` in `signup`, `promote`, `login`, `signup_login`, and `account_recovery`.
 - `create_authenticator` in `signup` and `promote`.